theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain_vision_cheatsheet.md

 ---
+## § Gas

+#### The Problem

+Having applications developed on-chain could result in faulty algorithms, which could end up consuming and wasting the computing power of the blockchain node system.

+#### The Solution

+Introducing a "gas" fee allows applications and smart contracts to be used.
+This is equivalent to the transaction fee in Bitcoin blockchains, rewarding miners for managing the computational power of the applications to a certain extent, determined by the amount of gas.

+#### Analogy

+Having a car with a faulty throttle pedal could be dangerous with infinite gas.
+This is the idea implemented in the blockchain: it limits application use by the amount of gas fee you are willing to spend.

+---
 ## § Private Blockchains

 ---
 ## § The Blockchain Vision

 - **Secure, efficient, immutable, and indisputable transactions**
     - Transactions are secure, efficient, and cannot be altered or disputed once confirmed.